Documentation

 We enforce a concept of ownership for the titles you register through us.

-If a title is acquired by a member with a different prefix, we have two options.
-The most common is that we update the title record to associate the title with the acquiring member’s prefix going forward.
-But if the acquiring member has acquired all of the disposing members titles, we can also transfer the disposing members entire prefix over to the acquiring member.
+If a title is acquired by a member with a different prefix, we have to move ownership of the title in our system from the original owner member (the “transferring member”) to the new owner member (the “receiving member”).
+We have two options here.
+The most common option is that we update the title record to associate the title with the receiving member’s prefix going forward.
+But if the receiving member has acquired all of the transferring members titles, we can also transfer the transferring members entire prefix over to the acquiring member.

 On this page, find out more about:

-Member A must then register new content for that title on their own prefix.
-But they also inherit control of all the existing DOIs for this title, even though these DOIs are on Member B’s prefix.
-Those existing DOIs will not change.
+Member B can then register new content for that title on their own prefix going forward.
+But they also inherit control of all the existing DOI records for this title.
+In the future, Member B will show in the metadata of these existing DOI records as the publisher of this title, even though these DOIs are on the prefix belonging to Member A, and Member A was the one who initially registered these records.

-Member A can now update any metadata associated with the existing DOIs - for example, the resolution URL.
-They will also now show as the publisher in the metadata for these DOIs.
-Member A should continue to display and use the existing DOIs and they SHOULD NOT register a new DOI for content that already has a DOI.
+Member B should continue to display and use the existing DOIs and they SHOULD NOT register a new DOI for content that already has a DOI.
 Once a DOI has been registered for an item, that DOI needs to remain the persistent identifier for that item - forever.
 Registering new DOIs for content that already has DOIs contravenes clause 2 h 3 of the Crossref membership terms, and causes confusion and inaccuracies for the organizations and individuals using Crossref metadata.

 Here’s an example of how this works.
 Let’s say that DOI 10.1234/abcd is for an article in a title that’s acquired by a new member.
 The new members prefix is 10.5678, and so ownership for that whole title is assigned to prefix 10.5678.